niki-on-github/tailscale-relay/README.md

 # Tailscale relay container

+> [!TIP]
+> If you use K8S, I recommend taking a look at [Tailscale Kubernetes operator](https://tailscale.com/kb/1236/kubernetes-operator).

 Tailscale relay container for a simple containerized Tailscale node instance in relay mode and exit node.
 Optional you can use the container as Sidecar container to serve a single container in Tailscale or public with Funnel (see `./example`).

 ## Tailscale Funnel Sidecar